What Are The Greatest Books About The Beatles?

 Why you should read it: A complete account and a great starting point.

 The Playboy Interviews with John Lennon and Yoko Ono, David Sheff A compilation of a series of interviews with Lennon and Ono from September 1980.
 The interviews culminated in a song-by-song breakdown of who-wrote-what in each of the songs in the Lennon and McCartney canon.

 Why you should read it: One of Lennon’s last interviews – and one that uniquely looked back at the music.

 The Love You Make: An Insider’s Story of The Beatles, Peter Brown and Steven Gaines A thorough insider’s story of the story from start to finish – one of the first books (after Shout!) to attempt to do so.

-Why you should read it: Another insider account – and one that is most comprehensive.
+Why you should read it: Another insider account – it’s revealing about the characteristics of the individual Beatles from Brown’s perspective – and one that is most comprehensive.

 The Last Days of John Lennon, Frederic Seaman Beginning with the story of his own arrest for allegedly stealing Lennon’s private journals, Frederic Seaman – who for a time was Lennon’s assistant in New York – gives a serious account of his time with Lennon.
 An insight into Ono’s protection of Lennon and the level of (often justified) paranoia and suspicion prevailing over the period.
 See also below – “The Covert War Against Rock” for a critical summary of Seaman’s role in a project to destabilise Lennon.